nt-williams/p8105_final_report/p8105_final_report.md

   rename(pop_2012 = "x2012_census_population")
 ```

 Splines were created in correspondence with three major policy changes designed to increase donor registration.
 In order to include time as a variable dates were converted to the number of days since the first data point in the database (September 1, 2008).
-Counties Cattauragus and St. Lawrence were removed for analysis due to what we believe to be incorrect data entry (i.e. the proportion over the entire timeframe did not change at all for either of these counties).
+Counties Cattauragus and St. Lawrence were removed for analysis due to what we believe to be incorrect data entry (i.e. the proportion over the entire time-frame did not change at all for either of these counties).

 ``` r
 # creating splines